GaryFurash/2023-dezoomcamp/week3/week_3_notes.md

 ### Partitioning & CLustering

 Select *partition* rule based on most common *filter* columns -> improves performance and scalablility by reading less data.
-Patitioning "under the covers" creates multiple storage locations based on the rule (where all data matching the rule resides).
+Partitioning "under the covers" creates multiple storage locations based on the rule (where all data matching the rule resides).

 ```sql
 -- Create a non partitioned table from external table